Plastic Free Douglas

 - Plastic manufacturing, use and disposal create a large carbon footprint

 - About 8 million tonnes of plastics enter the ocean every year where millions of animals die from the entanglement and ingestion of rubbish.

-- The tiny toxic plastic remnants from degraded items can impact entire ecosystems like coral reefs and the food chain of our seafood supply.
+- Microplastics, the tiny toxic plastic remnants from degraded items can impact entire ecosystems like coral reefs and different food chains.

 - Every year, cleaning up littered single-use items costs communities millions of dollars.